SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/selection/index.md

   * Group edit
   * Navigate selection

-* Work efficient with collections of different entities
+* Work efficiently with collections of different entities
 * "Transforming selections"
 * Closer connection between search and selections
 * Use selections as an overview and grouping of activities etc